How to lower motorcycle insurance

 To keep your policy current remove any riders listed on your motorcycle policy that no longer operate your bike.
 Make sure to update your address if you’ve moved, as your motorcycle insurance rate may change with your ZIP code.
 Learn more about factors that impact motorcycle insurance cost.

 4. Increase your deductible

-7. Avoid motorcycles with modified engines
+6. Avoid motorcycles with modified engines

-8. Pick an insurer offering accident forgiveness
+7. Pick an insurer offering accident forgiveness

-At Progressive, we won’t increase your rate if you have an accident claim for less than $500.
+With Progressive’s accident forgiveness, we won’t increase your rate if you have an accident claim for less than $500.
 If you stay with us for four years and ride accident-free, we won’t increase your motorcycle insurance rate for your first accident over $500.

-9. Choose a shrinking deductible option
+8. Choose a vanishing deductible option

 If you add this feature, we’ll subtract 25% from your deductible for every policy term you don’t file a claim with our disappearing deductibles.
 For example, if your deductible on collision insurance is $1,000 and you haven’t filed a claim by your next renewal, Progressive takes your deductible down to $750.
 If you keep riding accident-free, you could lower your deductible to $0.

 Adding our disappearing deductible feature will increase the cost of your policy but could save you money if you have a future accident.
 The vanishing deductible feature is not available in every state.

 Additional ways to lower motorcycle insurance